-Is there a house project you’re holding off on because of these strange coronavirus days?
-Are you uncertain on how to work with tradies during this time, or are nervous to have a stranger at the house?
+Are you still holding off on a house project because of the constant coronavirus fluctuations?
+Not sure how to work with tradies during this time, or are nervous to have a stranger at the house during a community outbreak?

 Facetime, video calls and phone calls